 There are two types of virtual printer available.

 This is the default printer you should use for new applications.
 Internally it uses TCP/IP over a loopback address to receive print jobs which is reliable across all applications.
+By default the listening port starts at 9200 and increments for every new printer, you can change this in the options.

 If you upgrade from Print Distributor 6 the virtual printers will all use the legacy virtual printer type.
 It uses a protocol called Named Pipes to receive print jobs.
 Some applications (Adobe Acrobat in particular) can have problems with this type so we do not recommend it for new applications.